Performance Tables

 Pupil Destinations:

-Pupil destination data is published by the DfE two years after students have left the school.
-This data is about students reaching the end of Key Stage 4 study in 2022 and staying in education or employment for at least 2 terms after this.
-We expect the DfE to publish this data during the 2023-24 academic year.
+Pupil destination data is published by the DfE two years after students have left Year 11.
+This data is about students reaching the end of Key Stage 4 in 2021 that progressed to and sustained post-16 education or employment.

 2022 A Level and GCSE Results